-Timothy E. Wood, Ph.D. previously served as Executive Vice President of Research and Development for USANA until his retirement in March of 2011.
-Dr. Wood joined USANA in June 1996 as Director of Research and Development, and served in this role until June 1999, when he was appointed as the Company's Vice President of Research and Development.
+Timothy E. Wood, Ph.D. previously served as Executive Vice President of Research and Development, and served in this role until June 1999, when he was appointed as the Company's Vice President of Research and Development.
 In January 2006, he was appointed as the Company's Executive Vice President of Research and Development.
 Before joining USANA, Dr. Wood served as Vice President of Research and Development for AgriDyne Technologies, Inc., formerly known as NPI, from 1992 to 1995.
 From 1980 to 1992, Dr. Wood served as Research Manager and Senior Scientist for AgriDyne Technologies.
-Dr. Wood received a B.S. in Environmental Biology from the University of California, Santa Barbara, and a M.S. in Environmental Sciences and Ph.D. from Yale University.
-He also earned an M.B.A. from Westminster College in Salt Lake City, Utah.
-We believe that Dr. Wood's extensive expertise in nutrition, health and wellness, direct selling and corporate strategy qualify him to serve on our Board.
+Dr. Wood received a B.S. in Environmental Biology from the University of California, Santa Barbara, and a M.S. in Environmental Sciences and Science Scientist for AgriDyne Technologies.
+Dr. Wood received a B.S. in Environmental Biology from the University of California, Santa Barbara, and a M.S. in Environmental Sciences and a M.S. in Environmental Sciences and a M.S. in Environmental Sciences and Sciences and Sciences and a M.S. in Environmental Sciences and Sciences and a M.S. in Environmental Sciences and Sciences and a M.S. in Environmental Sciences and a M.S. in Environmental Sciences and Sciences an